Graduate Students

 Tyelyn Brigino PhD student, Geology

 My research focuses on increasing the understanding of groundwater support for ecological and human communities.
-I am interested in using geochemistry as a tool to better understand groundwater as a shared resource between salmon populations and adjacent human users in the Lower Kenai Peninsula, Alaska.
-Specifically, I am investigating how groundwater contributes to the modulation of stream flow, temperature, and nutrient concentrations on an instantaneous and annual basis.
-I aim to assist resource managers and community members with water supply issues by providing information regional water resources.
+I am interested in using geochemistry as a tool to better understand groundwater as a shared resource between salmon populations and adjacent human users in the Kenai Peninsula Lowlands, Alaska.
+Specifically, I am investigating how groundwater contributes to aquifer- to-estuary connectivity and the role groundwater plays in augmenting flows, modulating temperatures, and subsidizing nutrients.
+I aim to engage community members and resource managers in this research to create a shared knowledge informed by local values to inform regional decision-making.

 Awards

-- USF Delores Auzenne Fellowship- a two year fellowship awarded by the USF Office of Graduate Studies USF Graduate Studies
+- USF Delores Auzenne Fellowship- awarded by the USF Office of Graduate Studies USF Graduate Studies

-- The Richard A. Davis (2023) and the Craig B. Hutchinson (2022) Memorial Scholarships- both awarded by the USF Geology Alumni Society USF Geology Alumni Society
+- The Craig B. Hutchinson (2022) Memorial Scholarships- awarded by the USF Geology Alumni Society USF Geology Alumni Society

 - Southeastern Geological Society Graduate Award- awarded by the Southeastern Geological Society SEGS